abitravers1989/driftrock/README.md

 When the number output by either of the methods ends in 0 e.g. £22.20 then the last zero is cut off by the .round method.
 I need to improve this.

+Average spend functionality: If the customer provided has made no purchases then there is an error in the output.
+The average is calculated by dividing the total spend by the number of times that customer has made a purchase.
+When it is zero for both (0/0), get a  "ZeroDivision" Error.

+Total spend: If customer has made no purchases need error message.

 All classes:

 Unsure if so much should be in the initialise method.

+Edge cases need to be accounted for and error messages.

 Process improvements: